Posts Tagged Kyrgyzstan

 Day 25 – The Pulse of the Maternal Heart

-Posted by Gary Hayes in Daily Blog on August 22, 1997
+Posted by Musical Nomad in Daily Blog on August 22, 1997

 There are few female drummers, Evelyn Glennie takes on a male world almost alone.
 I can’t ever remember seeing female drummers in Africa.
 For the last couple of days we have been entertained by five women doira players from Kokand.
 There’s something about the pulse, the heartbeat of the drum that seems close to the maternal spirit, why are there not more female drummers?
 Rakhimahon Mazokhidova lives her life to a strong rhythm, our interpreter Matluba described her as an entrepreneur worthy of support from BWAK (see day 23).
 When we met Rakhimahon again in the courtyard of her home, surrounded by children and wild birds, she suggested she sang us a lullaby.
 No drums just a dignified grandmother singing to an imagined child as many of her real charges now formed an adult audience.
 I sat spellbound by this charismatic Uzbek star.